openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 As a developer you have been tasked with creating a catalog service that exposes a REST API to read from the product catalog database.

-The catalog service is part of the a microservices architectured application called CoolStore.
+The catalog service is part of a microservices-based application called **CoolStore**.

 ![CoolStore Microservices]({% image_path create-catalog-coolstore.png %}){:width="900px"}

-After talking to the **web** team you have decided to create two endpoints.
-One that returns a list of all products as a JSON string and another one that based on product Id returns a single product.
+After talking to the **web** team you have decided to create two endpoints: One that returns a list of all products as a JSON string and another one that takes a product ID returns a single product.

-After the initial sprint planing the team has decided to use Spring Boot, Spring Data and PostgreSQL to implement this.
-However, since the team wants to be able to test and run this locally without having to install a database the you will also use H2 (an in-memory database) for local development.
+After the initial sprint planning the team has decided to use Spring Boot, Spring Data and PostgreSQL to implement this.
+However, since the team wants to be able to test and run this locally without having to install a database, you will use H2 (an in-memory database) for local development.

 ### Create the Domain Object Model

-The first step is to create a java class that represents the product data domain model with the following
+The first step is to create a Java class that represents the product data domain model with the following
 fields:

-* **`ItemId`** - a string representing a unique id for the product
+* **`itemId`** - a string representing a unique ID for the product
 * **`name`** - a string between 1-255 characters that contains the name of the product
-* **`description`** - a string between 0-2500 characters that contains the a details description about the product.
+* **`description`** - a string between 0-2500 characters that contains the detailed description of the product.
-* **`price`** - a double value that represent the list price of a product.
+* **`price`** - a _double_ value that represent the list price of a product.

 The database table would look like this: